List of Upin & Ipin characters: Jarjit

-Jarjit is one of is one of Upin and Ipin's friends and classmates at Tadika Mesra.
-He is from Punjabi descent.
+Jarjit Singh is one of is one of Upin and Ipin's friends and classmates at Tadika Mesra.
+He is of Punjabi descent.
 Although he is the same age as his other classmates, his voice is deep as if he is an adult.
 In addition, Jarjit is known for his cleverness in humor and his hobby of making rhymes.
 Jarjit also tends to often repeat one word twice in one sentence, especially the English sentence "Marvelous!
 Marvelous!".
 Jarjit's ambition is to become a journalist.
 Like Upin and Ipin, he imagined himself as a clock in "Aku Sebuah Jam", as a pencil in "Aku Sebatang Pensel", as a book in "Aku Sebuah Buku" and as a car in "Aku Sebuah Kereta".
 He also imagined himself as a marine life in "Teroka Lautan".
 He is voiced by Muhd Hafiz Hassan since season 8.

 Susanti

 Susanti is one of Upin and Ipin's friends.
 She is a girl who comes from a family from Jakarta, Indonesia and moved to Malaysia with her family.
 She was not used to the chatter of other children in Malaysia at first.
 She makes her debut in the episode "Berpuasa Bersama Kawan Baru".
 Susanti loves playing badminton and is a big fan of legendary Indonesian badminton player, Susi Susanti.
 In addition, she is also friends with Mei Mei and Devi.
 Like Upin and Ipin, she imagined herself as a clock in "Aku Sebuah Jam", as a pencil in "Aku Sebatang Pensel", as a book in "Aku Sebuah Buku" and as a car in "Aku Sebuah Kereta".
 She also imagined herself as a marine life in "Teroka Lautan".
 She is voiced by Khansa Mutiara since season 16.